 Perfect for Pollinators

-And lastly, our final tip for creating a sustainable garden is to grow the perfect plants and flowers for pollinators.
-Wildlife such as bees and butterflies use the energy from flowers like Lavender and Alliums to get from A to B, so it’s essential to give them the opportunity to fuel up before taking off on their next adventure.
+And lastly, our final tip for creating a sustainable garden is to grow plants and flowers for pollinators.
+Wildlife such as bees and butterflies use the energy from flowers like Lavender and Alliums to get from A to B, so it's essential to give them the opportunity to fuel up before taking off on their next adventure.
+Shop our full range of pollinator-friendly plants online.